 Course Descriptions

 This course focuses on the concepts, theories, and methods of sociology.
 The course pays particular attention to the socio-historical context in which key authors, such as Marx, Weber, Durkheim, and Du Bois, developed their ideas.
 Students will be able to identify and formulate sociological problems and questions through different theoretical perspectives.
 Students will consider the advantages and limitations of a selection of theoretical approaches and methodologies in sociology.
 The course is not limited to the historical temporality of “classical authors”.
 Instead, it focuses on social problems related to race, gender, and class across different societies and periods.
 The problems studied in the course will be chosen in discussion with the students during the first part of the course.
-We will read original works by key authors and contemporary scholars.200-level: Qualitative Research Methodology
+We will read original works by key authors and contemporary scholars.200-level: Modern Sociology

 Building on the insights of the Introduction to Sociology course, this course seeks to understand the trajectory of the discipline of sociology in its historical context, namely “within the culture of imperialism and [in the embodiment] of a cultural response to the colonized world” (Connell 1997: 1519).
 This course examines some of the leading social theories and ideas that have shaped the debates in sociology in the 20th century and discusses sociological discourses about modernity in a critical manner.200-level: Social Stratification & Inequality

 This course examines socio-environmental conflicts and cases of environmental degradation that directly harm social groups, particularly those vulnerable to different types of social exclusion and inequality.
 Furthermore, it examines the responses led by social movements to these harms.
 Since the 1980s, socio-environmental activists have engaged in multiple interventions in rural and urban spaces at local and global levels.
-We examine social movement theories and concepts that help us understand the global environmental justice movement by focusing on cases taken from the Environmental Justice Atlas.300-level: New Issues in Contemporary Sociology
+We examine social movement theories and concepts that help us understand the global environmental justice movement by focusing on cases taken from the Environmental Justice Atlas.300-level: Social Memory & Historical Justice

 Contemporary societies experience different types of violence, often in response to old cycles of violence.
 This course explores how societies remember past atrocities, massive crimes, and human rights violations.
 It will examine, through the social science lenses, diverse attempts at dealing with historical injustice and building more just societies.
 Considering the unique position of UCR in Middelburg, this course will work with the Zeeuws Archive on the transatlantic slave trade and the social movements involved in the struggle for recognition of the legacies of slavery in the Netherlands.
 It will also examine the institutional responses of museums in dealing with the past.
-We will have guest speakers from local organizations, a museum visit and debates about contemporary and old problems of historical justice.
+We will have guest speakers from local organizations, a museum visit and debates about contemporary and old problems of historical justice.300-level: Anthropology of Religion